mathworks/Backyard-Brains-Heart-and-Brain-Spiker-Box-Experiments/HeartBrainSpiker/README.md

 The Live-script HeartBrainSpiker_start will get you started with the Heart and Brain spiker box.<br/>
 By using the interactive live-script you will learn how to:
 * Acquire data in MATLAB & Simulink
-* Transmit data with MATLAB & Simulink on Hardware
+* Read & Write data/code with MATLAB & Simulink on Hardware
 * Pre-process ECGs in MATLAB
 * Visualize ECGs in MATLAB
 * Analyze ECGs in MATLAB